Irvington High School (Fremont, California)

 Irvington High School is an American public secondary school located in the Irvington district of Fremont, California, United States.
 It is one of the five public high schools in the Fremont Unified School District.
-Since 2012, Irvington has received full accreditation from the Western Association of Schools and Colleges and in 2024, Irvington was named a 2024 California Distinguished School.
+Since 2012, Irvington has received full accreditation from the Western Association of Schools and Colleges Irvington was named a California Distinguished School in both 2024 and 2025.
 It is a moderately sized high school, and enrollment for 2023-2024 had 2,156 students with 92 faculty.

 Campus

 The 47 acre campus is located in the Irvington district.
 When it opened in 1961, it underwent major construction in 1968, resulting in the addition of a 150-seat theater, a second gymnasium, and ten and a half classrooms.
 Irvington underwent further campus beautification in 2009, with the installation of the prototypical solar panel on the southwest corner and re-sodding of the varsity and JV baseball fields.
 In the summer of 2010, further improvements were made to the main parking lot on the east side of campus.
 A two-story building was added in 2016 for math and science classes.